Answered By: Tulane Libraries

 Submit a Question

-If you’re working on a complex research project you may benefit from a one-on-one research appointment where you can discuss your information needs with a librarian.
+If you are working on a complex research project, consider scheduling a one-on-one appointment with a librarian.
 Request a research appointment here.

-Users from the School of Medicine, the School of Public Health and Tropical Medicine, and the Tulane National Primate Research Center may request a research consultation with the Matas Library here.
+Users from the School of Medicine, the School of Public Health and Tropical Medicine, and the Tulane National Primate Research Center can request a consultation with the Matas Library here.

 Your Question